skyr3339/major-scale-chord-player/README.md

 - Uses locally generated Web Audio piano-style sound, with four selectable piano voicings.
 - Shows an 88-key A0–C8 piano keyboard.

-## Run locally

-Open `index.html` in a modern browser.
-No installation, server, audio downloads, or build step is required.

-## Publish with GitHub Pages

-1. Create an empty GitHub repository.
-2. Upload the contents of this folder: `index.html`, `README.md`, and `.gitignore`.
-3. In the repository, open **Settings → Pages**.
-4. Choose **Deploy from a branch**, then select the `main` branch and the `/ (root)` folder.
-5. Save.
-GitHub will provide a public URL after deployment.

-The app uses browser local storage for saved sequences, so each visitor keeps their own sequence library in their browser.

 ## License

 You may use, modify, and publish this project for personal or commercial purposes.